 (A) The concentration of particulate matter emissions in stack gases shall be determined as specified by 40 CFR part 60, Appendix A-Test Methods, Method 5-Determination of Particulate Emissions from Stationary Sources.
 (B) The quantity of particulate matter emissions from certain industrial processes as determined by the director shall be determined as specified by 40 CFR part 60, Appendix A-Test Methods, Method 17- Determination of Particulate Emissions from Stationary Sources (In-Stack Filtration Method).

-(C) The concentration of particulates of PM{10} shall be determined as specified by 40 CFR part 51, Appendix M-Test Methods, Method 201-Determination of PM{10} Emissions (Exhaust Gas Recycle Procedure).
-When water droplets are known to exist in emissions, use Method 5 as defined in subsection (5)(A) of this rule and consider the particulate catch to be PM{10} emissions.
+(C) The concentration of particulates of PM{10} shall be determined as specified by 40 CFR part 51, Appendix M-Test Methods, Method 201-Determination of PM10 Emissions (Exhaust Gas Recycle Procedure).
+When water droplets are known to exist in emissions, use Method 5 as defined in subsection (5)(A) of this rule and consider the particulate catch to be PM10 emissions.
+(D) The concentration of particulates of PM10 shall be determined as specified by 40

-(D) The concentration of particulates of PM{10} shall be determined as specified by 40 CFR part 51, Appendix M-Test Methods, Method 201A-Determination of PM{10} Emissions (Constant Sampling Rate Procedure).
-When water droplets are known to exist in emissions, use Method 5 as defined in subsection (5)(A) of this rule and consider the particulate catch to be PM{10} emissions.
+FM10 shall be determined as specified by 40 CFR part 51, Appendix M-Test Methods, Method 201A-Determination of PM10 Emissions (Constant Sampling Rate Procedure).
+When water droplets are known to exist in emissions, use Method 5 as defined in subsection (5)(A) of this rule and consider the particulate catch to be PM10 emissions.

-(E) The concentration of condensible particulate matter (CPM) shall be determined as specified by 40 CFR part 51, Appendix M- Test Methods, Methods 202-Determination of Condensible Particulate Emissions from Stationary Sources.
+(E) The concentration of condensible particulate matter (CPM) emissions in stack gases shall be determined as specified by 40 CFR part 51, Appendix M-Test Methods, Method 202-Determination of Condensible Particulate Emissions from Stationary Sources.
+EPA Conditional Test Method 039- Measurement of $PM{2.5}$ and PM{10} Emissions By Dilution Sampling (Constant Sampling Rate Procedures-July 2004) may be used to determine the total PM{10} and $PM{2.5}$ fraction of filterable particulate matter including condensibles.